 Purpose of Certification

-Specialty certification is a voluntary process.
+Specialty certification is a MANDATORY process for Academy membership.
 While chiropractic licensure sets the minimum competency requirements to diagnose and treat patients, it is not specialty specific.
-Board certification demonstrates a doctor of chiropractic / chiropractic physician’s exceptional efforts to improve skills in a specialty area of chiropractic practice.
+Board certification demonstrates a doctor of chiropractic/chiropractic physician’s exceptional efforts to improve skills in a specialty area of chiropractic specialty practice.
 A valid chiropractic license is required for Board certification.

-The intent of the chiropractic orthopedic specialty certification process is to provide assurance to the public that a board certified chiropractic orthopedic specialist has successfully completed an accredited training program and an evaluation, including an examination process both oral and written, designed to assess the knowledge, experience, and skills required to provide quality patient care in the orthopedic specialty.
+The intent of the chiropractic orthopedic neuromusculoskeletal specialty certification process is to provide assurance to the public that a board-certified chiropractic orthopedic specialist has successfully completed an accredited training program and an evaluation, including an examination process, both oral and written, designed to assess the knowledge, experience, and skills required to provide quality patient care in the chiropractic orthopedic neuromusculoskeletal specialty.

-Standards of certification are distinct from those of state licensure.
+Standards of specialty-board certification are distinct from those of state licensure.